rissh/FitGrocery/README.md

 # FitGrocery

-This repository conatines all the code that is required for building this project FitGrocery a Grocery website.
+This repository contains all the code that is required for building this project FitGrocery a Grocery website.

 ## Author